 By now you probably know how much I love boucle.
 Unfortunately our cat feels the same way.
 The cream-coloured boucle chair has become a cat bed, and it has definitely been tested the hardest of all fabrics.
 The good news is that it’s pretty tough.
 Regular scratching and clawing doesn’t seem to cause any loose threads.
 It’s a fabric that your cat will probably want to scratch (it’s just too tempting!), so I’d avoid getting a sofa in it for that reason.
 You should be aware that not all boucle is cat-friendly.
 A tightly wound boucle, such as the one we have, should survive most cats.
 Of course, I don’t encourage our kitten to use it as a scratching post, but I’m not worried about wear and tear.
 The chair seems to be doing just fine.
 If you have a dog, boucle will show dirt and hair more easily, so you may want to reconsider a large sectional in that fabric.
 I think an accent chair, pouffe or upholstered headboard would be fine.
 In summary, I think boucle can be pet-friendly in smaller doses, but having too much of it may be impractical for any pet.

 We have quite a few wool rugs and they are doing really well so far.
-Tightly woven wool seems to be the best choice for rugs.
+Tightly woven wool appears to be the best choice for rugs.
 Our kitty likes to dig his claws into the fabric from time to time.
-Although it seems quite claw-friendly, I usually redirect him to his scratching post.
-I like the rug far too much to part with it just yet!
+Although it looks quite claw-friendly, I usually redirect him to his scratching post.
+Most of our cat accessories come from Amazon.
+I must write another post about them soon!

 Now, this is a material that our cat can scratch as much as he likes.
 We have a jute rug in the kitchen and he just can’t cause much damage to it, and even if he does it just tends to blend in.
 He also likes to play with the carpet, so it is a win-win situation for us.
 However, jute is not great with moisture, so you may want to rethink it with messier pets.